 Anthuriums Need Indirect Sunlight and Humidity

-However, giving this plant access to strong, direct sunlight for hours on end is not the way to go.
-Doing this can actually cause your plant distress and can also lead to sunburnt leaves.
+Keep in mind, however, that giving this plant access to harsh and direct sunlight for hours on end is not the way to go, especially during warm temperatures.
+Doing this can cause your plant great distress and can also lead to sunburnt leaves and brown spots.

-Instead, aim to place your plant in an area of your house that receives filtered light throughout the day, such as on a table near a window.
+For best results, aim to place your plant in an area of your house that receives filtered bright light throughout the day, such as on a table near a window, especially during the winter months when sunlight is scarce.

-Anthuriums also need humidity, since they’re native to tropical environments.
+Anthuriums are also high humidity plants since they’re natural environment is tropical.
 They do best in room temperatures above 60 degrees Fahrenheit and about 80 percent humidity.

-This is why they make such good houseplants!
-Keeping them outdoors in temperature below 55 degrees is not ideal for this plant.
+Remember that keeping them outdoors in temperatures below 55 degrees is not ideal for this plant.

 If you’re unsure about the humidity levels in your home, try placing your anthurium near your kitchen or a bathroom.
-You can also try using a humidifier to increase the humidity in your house.
+You can also place your plant on a pebble tray filled with tap water to address the dry air in the space.
+The water in the tray will evaporate and increase the low humidity level around the plant.
+It’s a super-simple trick that helps with different indoor plants!

 Repotting Root Bound Anthuriums

 You want to increase the pot size gradually, however.
-Never repot your houseplant in a container that is far larger than the one that it came in because this can shock the plant.
+Never repot your houseplant in a new pot

 Instead, find a container that’s about 20% larger than the plant’s current container.
-Repotting this way will minimize shock and also the anthurium with enough space to grow.
+Repotting this way will minimize shock but also give your anthurium enough space to grow.

 How will you know when it’s time to repot your anthurium plant?
 To determine whether it’s time to repot, simply take a look at the plant’s root system.